 Since then, I always try to find jobs that combine these two functions—grantmaking and technology.
 That led me to my position as Executive Director at Dell, where I led corporate giving initiatives and resultantly increased workplace participation by 300%.

 I enjoy philanthropy but wanted to help as many foundations as possible, which led me to Blackbaud where I managed large corporate sales of market-leading enterprise grants management software (GIFTS), SaaS solutions, professional services, and annual maintenance contracts.
-When I met Susan Tobes, Senior Director of Strategic Growth at Attain Partners, during my Philanthropy Practice role at Exponent Partners, she married my love of business development and philanthropy, and it was an offer I simply couldn’t turn down.
+When I met Susan Tobes, Managing Director, Strategic Growth at Attain Partners, during my Philanthropy Practice role at Exponent Partners, she married my love of business development and philanthropy, and it was an offer I simply couldn’t turn down.

 AP: What excites you about business development?